mezzo-forte-design/geoxp/README.md

 Forces re-activation of a configured pattern that has been previously disabled with `disablePattern` method.
 Id is the _id of the pattern to set as in experience configuration.

+### **`.internalGeolocation(enabled: boolean)`**
+Enables/disables defalut internal geolocation system ([Geolocation API](https://developer.mozilla.org/it/docs/Web/API/Geolocation)).
+In case you has an external geolocation system you may want to disable this calling `internalGeolocation(false)` and update the position with the `updateGeolocation` method.

 ### **`.updateGeolocation(position: object)`**
-Provides external geolocation updates (in case geolocation API isn’t available).
+Provides external geolocation updates (in case geolocation API isn’t available and/or you want to use an external Geolocation system).
-Position must be passed as geolocation API standard position object (https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition).
+Position must be passed as [Geolocation API standard position object](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition).

 ### **`.hasActiveSpots(): bool`**
 Returns true if there are active spots.